Parens patriae: In US federal courts

 The concept of the parens patriae suit has been greatly expanded in the United States federal courts beyond those that existed in England.

 In Louisiana v.
 Texas, the State of Louisiana brought suit to enjoin officials of the State of Texas from so administering the Texas quarantine regulations as to prevent Louisiana merchants from sending goods into Texas.
 The US Supreme Court recognized that Louisiana was attempting to sue, not because of any particular injury to a particular business of the state, but as parens patriae for all its citizens.
-While the Court found that parens patriae could not properly be invoked in that case, the propriety and utility of parens patriae suits were clearly recognized, (Note: "It is in this aspect that the bill before us is framed.
-Its gravamen is not a special and peculiar injury such as would sustain an action by a private person, but the State of Louisiana presents herself in the attitude of parens patriae, trustee, guardian, or representative of all her citizens.

-She does this from the point of view that the State of Texas is intentionally absolutely interdicting interstate commerce as respects the State of Louisiana by means of unnecessary and unreasonable quarantine regulations.
-Inasmuch as the vindication of the freedom of interstate commerce is not committed to the State of Louisiana, and that state is not engaged in such commerce, the cause of action must be regarded not as involving any infringement of the powers of the State of Louisiana, or any special injury to her property, but as asserting that the state is entitled to seek relief in this way because the matters complained of affect her citizens at large.") thus setting a precedent.
-Thus, in a series of cases after Louisiana v.
-Texas the Supreme Court followed that precedent to allow states to sue as parens patriae:
+The Supreme Court recognized a different kind of parens patriae suit in Georgia v.
+Pennsylvania R. Co.